walmartlabs/concord-website/docs/plugins/concord.md

 ## Specifying Profiles

-To specify which profiles should be used to start the process, use the `activeProfiles` parameter:
+To specify which profiles are used to start the process, use the `activeProfiles` parameter:

 ```yaml